 In Sweden, the plane did not arrive at an official airport.
 It landed on a private landing strip outside of the city.
 This was where Tori then was ushered to a very posh mansion in another black town car.
 She hardly had time to process the scenery before she met her father's most trusted lawyer Mr. Peeters at the main entrance.
 He was a snide, elderly gentleman, who held himself with a distinct amount of guile toward those he interacted with.
-Tori felt both insecure and loathed before she had even shaken his hand for the first time, and instead pulled her arm away from him signaling that she preferred for that the courtesy would be forgone.
+Tori felt both insecure and loathed before she had even shaken his hand for the first time.
+She pulled her arm away from him signaling that she preferred for that courtesy to be forgone.
 Mr. Peeters moved along without any issue as he walked with her to see her father in his personal living quarters.
 The only information Mr. Peeters imparted to Tori was that her father was "in need of rest" and he was "exhausted."
 Tori wondered what the man would look like.
 She envisioned her father to be like the men she saw dropping off and picking up the other students when she was in school.
-She assumed he would be middle-aged, wearing a warm knitted sweater, and who probably had a beard.
+She assumed he would be middle-aged, wearing a warm knitted sweater, and probably had a beard.

 In the morning Tori was brought breakfast in bed.
 The serving tray had perfectly prepared liver and kale with fresh-squeezed orange juice.
 The skill of the chef shown through as this would normally be hardly palatable if it had been whipped up by anyone ordinary.
 Mr. Peeters let himself in behind the waitstaff as Tori ate her food feeling like a sacrificial lamb being fattened before slaughter.
 "These are nice things are they not?"
 Mr. Peeters said as Tori tried to ignore him while she chewed.
 He went on anyway, "We were so disheartened to learn that your mother had passed the way that she had."
 Tori looked up for a moment, knowing that this man was no good.
-"A woman still has value to a man like your father, despite her bringing forth an illegitimate child like yourself into the world."
+"The woman was of value to a man like your father, despite her bringing forth an illegitimate child like yourself into the world."
 Tori could tell he was fishing for something, possibly to get a reaction out of her or something else.
-Tori who was still in a borrowed set of silk pajamas with her father's monogram on the pocket from the night before got up and walked over to the armoire where the clothes she had traveled in were cleaned and pressed on a hanger for her to claim.
+Tori who was still in a borrowed set of silk pajamas with an unknown monogram on the pocket from the night before got up feeling as if she would lose her temper with Mr. Peeters.
+She walked over to the armoire where the clothes she had traveled in were cleaned and pressed on a hanger for her to claim.
 She had met enough bullies in her life to know when to end a conversation.
 She took the clothes to the adjoining bathroom and changed there while Mr. Peeters remained in her room, completely unfazed by her attempts to stonewall him.
 "I see you are ready to visit your father again" Mr. Peeters was undeterrable when she came back in to get her small backpack of things.
-"Why? why would a help a man who let my mother die?
+"Why?
+Why would I help the man who let my mother die?
 He has made no effort to help us at any point in my life.
 Who does he think he is?"
-Tori fired back at Mr. Peeters, wishing she had said it to her father the night prior and once again going for the exit.
+Tori fired back at Mr. Peeters, wishing she had said it to her father the night prior as she once went toward the exit.

 "How could he have known?"
 It was all that Mr. Peeters had said and it was enough to get her to stop in her tracks.
-She wanted to ask what he met by that but he could read her expression as she turned to face him and answered for her, "Your mother hid her life from you, the things that she did here?"
+She wanted to ask what he met by that but he could read her expression as she turned to face him and answered for her, "Your mother hid her life from you?
+The things that she did here?"
 Mr. Peeters closed in on Tori as he spoke, then referring to her mother again said, "She was a paid conquest.
 Nothing more.
 She likely never knew who your father was.
 How could he have been a benefactor of any type to a derelict like her?"
 Hearing that wiped out what little patience Tori had for these people.
 Whether Mr. Peeters was telling the truth or not, it didn't matter to Tori.
 She would never help a man like her father.
 However, she realized that she was very far from home and had no return ticket.
 In an effort to play ball Tori asked Mr. Peeters if there were ever any return plans for her, as in a ticket home.
 He scoffed at her and said that she had to figure that out on her own before he pointed to the road leaving the property from the window.
 Not sure what to do Tori took her bag and started to walk, feeling defeated by the disappointing ordeal.
 Outside it is cold.
 Tori only had on her button-down top still.
 She wondered if this is what happened to her mother when she had her interaction with the man who is now her father.
 She made it halfway down the long driveway before Mr. Peeters drove up to her offering to send her home, with full "accommodations" if she would reconsider.
-Tori could feel the goosebumps on her arms as she stood there, trying to force a plan that did not involve her returning to the mansion to pop into her mind, nothing came of it.
+Tori could feel the goosebumps on her arms as she stood there, trying to force a plan that did not involve her returning to the mansion to pop into her mind, but nothing came of it.
 She was trapped.

 The driver opened the car door for her as she went with Mr. Peeters back to the mansion.
-She knew she had run out of ideas and had been carefully trapped by the seedy nature of the men under her father's employment.
+She knew she had run out of ideas and had been carefully trapped by the seedy nature of those in her father's employment.
 Without much fight, she went up to the room she had departed the night prior and submissively donated a pint of blood to the wretched old man.
 Afterward, she went back to her room.
 As dizzy as she was from it, she did take note that Mr.Peeters had disappeared, not saying a word about sending her home.
 She feared she was now a bag of young blood to be squeezed out to prolong a terrible person's life past its expiration date.
 She laid in bed all day and into the night.
 It was then that she started to truly take in her surroundings.

 In the morning as she dressed again, she cringed at the idea that she had bent to the will of others so quickly.
 She was scared by how fast she had been controlled.
-When she had sat in that chair and the needle was pressed into her arm, her father didn't speak a word to her, but he was sickeningly appeased, Tori felt so violated.
-There were no visible chains in this house, but Tori might as well have had a choke collar around her neck and it was terrifying.
+When she had sat in that chair and the needle was pressed into her arm, her father didn't speak a word to her.
+He was sickeningly appeased, Tori felt so violated.
+There were no visible chains in this house, but Tori might as well have had a choke collar around her neck.
+It was terrifying.
 Being forced to do something is appalling, being compelled to as she was another level of subhuman treatment Tori had never known to exist.
 She had been willing to participate in the bone marrow donation because it was for something that she deemed of value and of her own free will.
-The blood transfusion to her father was a manipulative con over her that she received no benefit from other than to not have to hitchhike back to New Mexico without a passport.
-This had to end before she became the role she was expected to play without question.
-She planned to go to the nearest government building to ask for help.
-This plan though was never followed through because, before she could walk herself out, she found the house to be in quite the stir.
-Tori could see the servants shifting around not sure what to do and some were mumbling to one another.
-Of course, as soon as Tori was within view they scattered, thus annoying Tori who desperately wanted to know what was going on.
-She stood by her father's door until Mr. Peeters came out, his face calm and removed as it was the day before.
-"Your father has suffered an acute hemolytic complication from the treatment.
-Please pay your respects now before his body is to be removed."
+The blood transfusion to her father was a manipulative con put over her that she received no benefit from other than not having to hitchhike back to New Mexico without a passport.